 - Some crematoriums will not charge a fee if your loved one was under the age of 17

 - Memorial trees, plaques and headstones

 - Family garden plots in a garden of remembrance

 Discover more about the cost of a cremation funeral.

 You can arrange for the ashes to be scattered or buried in the crematorium garden of remembrance.
 Alternatively, the ashes can be returned to you, which will typically be within 10 days of the cremation service taking place.

 Deciding what to do with ashes after cremation is an essential part of the grieving process, but before you decide anything, it’s important that you explore your options and learn what legal requirements you must abide by.

-Talk to your local Funeral Director about arranging a cremation funeral
+Talk to your local Funeral Director about cremation costs

-Your local Dignity Funeral Director will be able to guide you through the whole process of arranging a cremation funeral for your loved one.
+Your local Dignity Funeral Director will guide you through cremation costs in your region and explain the process of arranging a cremation funeral for your loved one.

 Search for your local Funeral Director